MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 - A security user group that you give access to the Azure Databricks analytics and data science workspace
 - A service principal that's used by the data integration to deploy ingest jobs to the Azure Databricks engineering workspace

-Additional services such as Azure Event Hub, Azure IoT Hub, Azure Stream Analytics, and Azure Machine Learning can optionally be created.
+Other services like Azure Event Hub, Azure IoT Hub, Azure Stream Analytics, and Azure Machine Learning can be created if they're needed.

 > [!IMPORTANT]
 > A **data integration** is responsible for ingesting external data into a read data source.
 Apart from data quality checks and other applied data, the data should avoid having other data transformations applied to it.